 When 32348 reaches 200 Chic Points, she will be in the Style Council!

 I like to mix quality and quantity.
 I spend a bit more on shoes, outerwear, and denim…knowing that some will last a lifetime.
 But I also have cheaper quality items in the same category for trends and stuff.
 I check all the fabric tags before purchasing an item to make sure I know what I’m getting.
 Dry cleaning Forever 21 clothing isn’t my idea of quality…but a DVF dress…yes.
-Some clothes, I know won’t last, but for the price I paid for them, it’s ok.posted over 5 years ago
+Some clothes, I know won’t last, but for the price I paid for them, it’s ok.posted almost 7 years ago

 I think (with the exception of stuff that is made of really bad materials and where the stitching etc. is not done properly) that most clothes will last long enough if you take good care of them.
 I mostly buy cheap clothes (the most expensive of the regular stuff being from Topshop, River Island and other places of a similar price range) and most of it lasts me ages.
-I have tops that I paid £10 or less for like a couple of years ago or longer and they’re still in good and definetly wearable condition.posted over 5 years ago
+I have tops that I paid £10 or less for like a couple of years ago or longer and they’re still in good and definetly wearable condition.posted almost 7 years ago

 It depends on what I’m getting and why.
 I’m okay with paying $8 at Kmart for a trendy little skirt or something, because as I’ve said to my friends, “by the time it wears out, the trend’s over with anyway.”
 Why invest a bunch of money in something that I wouldn’t wear forever anyway?